SanityLinux/Base/README.md

+** News - 01/2018
+Pür Linux is now Sanity Linux!
+This name change comes as I resume work on the disstro, and got tired of people calling it "Purr Linux?
+Like a cat?"

 ## News - 06/2017
 The distro is looking for contributors!
 Got the chops to bring a Linux distro to life?
 There's too much work for me to do alone in a reasonable amount of time.
 Come waste hours of your life with me and delve into voluntary alcoholism while contributing to a FOSS project that'll let you brag at the hackerspace!